ASFHyP3/hyp3/README.md

 which can be used to deploy HyP3 via CI/CD tooling.

 > [!IMPORTANT]
-> These keys will be stored in the associated JPL-managed AWS account an AWS SecretsManager secret
+> These keys will be stored in the associated JPL-managed AWS account in an AWS SecretsManager secret
 > with the same name as the service user.
-They automatically rotated by JPL every 90 days and so
+JPL automatically rotates them every 90 days and so
 > will need to be periodically refreshed in the GitHub deploy environment secrets (described below).
 </details>